 Totems are developed by communing with spirits.
 While ideally, these communions involve spiritual journeys, sacrifices, and tasks done for the spirit, a shifter on the go might not have time to develop an appropriate relationship with a spirit.
 Instead, many a shifter relies on a single powerful spirit they have sworn service to--such as Luna the Wolf Mother, Mother Earth or Father Time--to intervene on their behalf.

 Though shifters often speak of "learning" totems, that's not quite accurate.
 Totems aren't some knowledge that is unlocked.
 Nor are they a blessing that can be retracted.
-Instead, totems are spiritual infusions, as the spirit metaphysically carves some of their symbols into the spiritual flesh of the shifter.
+Instead, totems are spiritual infusions, as the spirit metaphysically carves some of their symbols into the shifter's spiritual flesh.
 Often, this leaves the shifter marked with brands, scars, or tattoo-like markings upon their flesh and hide, regardless of their form.
-Once learned, a totem is part of the shifter, becoming an intrinsic part of the shifter.
+Once learned, a totem becomes an intrinsic part of the shifter.

 Indeed, the only way for a spirit to end the abuse of power they granted to a shifter is with that shifter's death.
 A shifter seeking out the blessing of a spirit might find themselves hunting down the last shifter who made such a request.

-It is up to the shifter's player and the GM to determine how they want to handle the process of learning totems, and whether this is a storytelling thread they would like to have woven into their game.
+It is up to the shifter's player and the GM to determine how they want to handle the process of learning totems and whether this is a storytelling thread they would like woven into their game.

-A facet is an element of a totem tied to five primal natures of the Shifter: Blood, Bone, Gnosis, Harony and Shadow.
+A facet is an element of a totem tied to three primal natures of the Shifter: Blood, Bone, and Harmony.

 Facets of Blood are wild, primal and instinctual, enhancing a Shifter's bestial nature as a hunter and guardian.